The constitution of the British Society of Clinical Hypnosis includes the following areas:

 3. CODE OF ETHICS

 (a) Members engaged in the practice of Clinical Hypnosis shall at all times conduct their professional activities with the propriety and dignity becoming that of a servant of the public.
-They shall not, under any circumstances, infringe the code of morality becoming their profession and shall not commit any breach of conduct that would adversely reflect upon themselves, the BSCH, the LCCH or upon their fellow practitioners.
+They shall not, under any circumstances, infringe the code of morality becoming their profession and shall not commit any breach of conduct that would adversely reflect upon themselves, or the BSCH.

 (b) Members shall never enter into a sexual relationship with a patient under their care nor shall they exploit their patients’ past, present or future financially or emotionally.